ceng240/ceng240.github.io/index.md

 ## Announcements

-### About Add-drop Period: On Monday the students on probation status, regardless of their departments, will be able to take the course.
-Other students should not try to change their sections since the course criteria only allows students on probation status to take the course.
-Please note that if you are willing to take the course make sure you do not have any conflicting courses, otherwise we will not change your sections manually.
+### About Add-drop Period: Starting from Tuesday 3 pm, we will change the section criteria to allow students that are automatically assigned to the sections to change their sections through the system in case they have clashes.
+This does not include students that took the course during add drop period.
+Those students needs to register sections that do not clash with any other course.

+### About Lecture/Lab Clashes: Dear all, in case of a conflict in your schedule: i) If conflict happens because of lecture hours, you can either follow other lecture hour and submit your attendance there or follow online lectures/materials which will allow you to submit your attendance. ii) If conflict happens because of lab hours, you must register to a suitable section.

 * Midterm date: **TBA**.
 * Final date:  **TBA**.